bluz71/bluz71.github.io/_posts/2018-06-03-git-shortcuts_bash_tips.md

 fuzzy finder.
 With just a small of amount of scripting it is easy to create a command-line fuzzy-finding Git log browser with commit previews.

 First install fzf.
-If using Homebrew or Linuxbrew.
+If using Homebrew.

 ```sh
 brew install fzf